 The City of Hallandale Beach continues to participate in this innovative regional stormwater capture project partnered with the Broward County Water Resources Task Force Technical Team.
-The City has committed to purchasing 1 mgd of water from the C-51 reservoir which is currently under construction and is expected to be operational in late-2020.
+The City has committed to purchasing 1 mgd of water from the C-51 reservoir which is currently under construction. and The C-51 reservoir is expected to be fully operational in late-2021 by December 2022, based on the latest correspondence received by the City of Hallandale from Palm Beach Aggregates.
 The water supply will provide a recharge "offset" that will allow the City to purchase an additional 1 mgd of raw water from Broward County's SRW.

 Leah G. Schad Ocean Outfall Program - In 2008, the Florida Legislature enacted an ocean outfall statute (Subsection 403.086(9), F.S.) called the Leah Schad Memorial Ocean Outfall Program.
 This statute requires the decommissioning of six ocean outfalls in southeastern Florida, including two in Broward County, which are the primary means for disposal of treated domestic wastewater.
 The affected wastewater utilities are required to reuse at least 60 percent of the historic outfall flows by 2025.
 The objectives of this statute are to reduce nutrient loadings to the environment and to achieve a more efficient use of water for water supply needs.
+The

-The City, as a large user of the City of Hollywood Southern Regional Wastewater Treatment Plant (SRWWTP), will likely be required to participate in and/or cost-share future reclaimed water projects that comply with this Ocean Outfall Program.
+City, as a large user of the City of Hollywood Southern Regional Wastewater Treatment Plant (SRWWTP), will likely be required to participate in and/or cost-share future reclaimed water projects that comply with this Ocean Outfall Program.
 Currently, there are no specific participation or cost-sharing arrangements.